PecadoGames/pecadogames-justone-client/README.md

 Sound effects: https://www.zapsplat.com/license-type/standard-license/

 ### Shy Guy
 We recognize that "Shy Guy" is intellectual property of Nintendo.
-We do not intend to infringe on this IP, as all images used were made created by us.
-The aim of this project was educational, there is no comercial purpose.
+We do not intend to infringe on this intellectual property, as all images used were made created by us.
+The aim of this project was educational and there is no comercial purpose.
 For any questions or complains please contact [us](raffael.mogicato@uzh.ch).

 ## MIT Licence
 Copyright (c) [2020] [Alain Küng, Raffael Mogicato, Raphael Imfeld]